-- Over 60 km of open sandy shoreline
+- More than 60km of open sandy shoreline

-- Over 70 km of lower estuary foreshores
+- More than 70km of lower estuary foreshores

 - Rocky headlands

 - Areas of low-lying coastal floodplains.

-Our coastal zone supports a diversity of social, cultural, economic and environmental values.
-Our beaches, estuaries, and wetlands are highly valued by local communities and visitors.
+This coastal zone supports a diversity of social, cultural, economic and environmental values.
+Our beaches, estuaries and wetlands are highly valued by local communities and visitors.

-The coastal landscape experiences constant, and often rapid change.
-Wind and wave action continually work to move sediment and shape the shoreline and adjacent
+The coastal landscape experiences constant and often rapid change.
+Wind and wave action continually work to move sediment and shape the shoreline and adjacent coastal land.

-What drives change in the coastal zone?
+What drives change in the coastal